 On this page, you will find information about caring for your new puppy.
-For instance, please scroll down to read what items will come with your puppy, what items to have on hand when your puppy arrives, feeding instructions, bathing instructions, how to make a "rice puppy" which will cause your puppy to feel safe and secure in his new home, house training tips, and a supply list for home grooming.
+For instance, please scroll down to read what items will come with your puppy, what items to have on hand when your puppy arrives, feeding instructions, bathing instructions, how to make a "rice puppy" which will cause your puppy to feel safe and secure in his or her new home, house training tips, and a supply list for home grooming.

 Items Which Will Come with Your Puppy